awitten1/awitten1.github.io/_posts/2023-01-01-C++-exception-safety.md

 ## Would guaranteed NRVO help us?

 One comment I want to make is that it appears to me that if Named Return Value Optimization (NRVO) were guaranteed, we would be able to write into the callers stack frame *before* we mutate the stack.
+(NRVO is a form of [copy elision](https://en.cppreference.com/w/cpp/language/copy_elision).)
 For example,

 ```